Sili-Uses: Cooking With Silicone – Silipint

 Plus, unlike glass or ceramic, when you pull a Silipint out of the microwave you won’t burn your hands.
 Leave behind the unsustainable coffee sleeves!
 The insulating nature of silicone keeps the heat inside.

 - •Oatmeal – Add about 1 cup of water to your Silipint and ½ cup of oats.
 Cover & microwave for about 2-3 minutes.
 Sprinkle with brown sugar, sliced almonds, or fresh fruit and you’ve got a healthy, easy, ready-to-eat breakfast.
 Taking it to go?
 Cook it in a Pint or Base and cover it with a lid to keep it warm until you’re ready to eat!

 - •Soup – Make soup ahead of time and fill up your Silipints, top them off with the appropriate lid and stack them in the fridge (or freezer for longer-term storage).
 If you’re heading to work or class, grab one for a quick lunch you can reheat in the microwave.

 - •Eggs – Simply add eggs to your Silipint, give them a scramble, add some peppers and cheese.
 Cover and heat on high in your microwave for about two minutes.
 Fluffing occasionally.

 Baking With Silicone

 Silipints can be safely put in the oven up to 450°F. Plus, the inner polished surface of Silipint products eliminates your need for foils or oil sprays.
 The best part about baking with Silipints is that once you’re done cooking in them, you can toss them in the dishwasher to enjoy the easiest cleanup ever!
 Prefer to hand wash?
 No problem!
 Sticky messes are a thing of the past with Silipints polished surface.
 They’ll easily wipe clean, every time.

 Great for making single-serving or portions for small groups to share, our 8 oz Half Pint Glasses are excellent for baking dips and desserts.
 Here are just a few ideas of what you can bake in your Silipint:

-- • Desserts like cupcakes, brownies, and muffins
+- • Desserts such as cupcakes, brownies, and muffins

 - • Dips, like artichoke dip or taco dip

 - • Single-serve pot pies